ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # IANA Considerations

-[[ Editor's Note: Should we create a registry for tokens that go into the various JSON objects used by this protocol, i.e., the field names in the JSON objects? ]]

 ## Well-Known URI for the HTTP Challenge

 The "Well-Known URIs" registry should be updated with the following additional